devil-garg/pneumonia_detection/README.md

 To replicate the results or use the trained models:

 1. Clone this repository
-2. Install the required dependencies (list them here)
+2. Install the required dependencies
 3. Run the Jupyter notebooks for each model to train and evaluate

 ## Future Work